Nightlife in Ponce, Puerto Rico: Family-oriented events

-La Guancha is a venue for socializing, informal outdoor dancing, listening to live bands and even kareoking on the seafront.
+La Guancha is a venue for socializing, informal outdoor dancing, listening to live bands and even karaokeing on the seafront.
 Concha Acústica de Ponce is an open-air amphitheater that has hosted from the classical music of Banda Municipal de Ponce to the swift rhythms of Ponce Jazz Festival groups.
 Teatro La Perla is a historic indoors venue known for its live shows as well as its classical music performances and stand-up comedies.

 Las Mañanitas is a family oriented event that takes place every year on December 12 in the wee hours of the morning.
 Fiestas patronales take place during the second week of December at the downtown Plaza Las Delicias.
 Carnaval Ponceño has evening and late night events with live music during the week of lent, either in February or March.

 The Ponce Jazz Festival is another event that has taken place the last few years with live performances at Concha Acústica de Ponce.